Cryptkeeper/fsautoproc/README.md

 | `[s]`  | A directory is being scanned          |
 | `[x]`  | A system command is being invoked     |
 | `[!]`  | An error has occurred                 |

+#### Locking

+`fsautoproc` uses a single, exclusive file lock to prevent multiple instances of the program from running simultaneously within the same search ("working") directory.
+The lock file is created in the working directory by default, but can be specified via the `-x` flag.
+The lock file is removed when the program exits.
+Should the program crash or exit unexpectedly, the lock file may remain and must be manually removed.